7 Practices that Drive Superior Results

 Running time: 19:42 minutes

-Stuart Smith, a vice president in PwC's Advisory Service practice, and Greg Richards, the Cognos Professor of Performance Management with the Telfer School of Management at the University of Ottawa, discuss the seven key practices of an effective performance management strategy.
+Stuart Smith, a former vice president in PwC's Advisory Service practice, and Greg Richards, the Cognos Professor of Performance Management with the Telfer School of Management at the University of Ottawa, discuss the seven key practices of an effective performance management strategy.

 Dean: Welcome to Strategy Talks with Dean and Helen, part of the PricewaterhouseCoopers Managing in a Downturn podcast series.
 I'm Dean Mullett, co-head of our Restructuring and Distress Strategy Group, and a member of our Credit Crisis Task Force.

 Helen: And I'm Helen Mallovy Hicks, a Partner in the Advisory Practice of PricewaterhouseCoopers in the Dispute Analysis & Valuations group.

 Helen: Joining us for part two of our two part series on performance management are Stuart Smith, a vice president in the advisory practice of PwC Canada and Greg Richards, the Cognos Professor of Performance Management with the Telfer School of Management at the University of Ottawa.
 They discuss the seven key practices of an effective performance management strategy.
 Welcome Stuart and welcome Greg.

 Dean: So today we take a deeper dive.
 Why don’t we take a closer look at the seven key performance management practices that drive superior performance?
 Stuart why don’t you kick us off with the number one?